 This guide will also apply if you are looking to buy a second hand camper van, of course – the costs will just probably be higher!

 Before buying a used vehicle in Australia, it is useful to have a general idea of how the system works.

 I’m not gonna lie, I found the whole thing hugely intimidating before I actually bought my car.
 I didn’t even know what a “rego” was.

 (Rego is short for registration.
 Classic Aussie shorthand – why have four syllables when you could have two?)

 In a nutshell, your car has license papers (a rego) which are specific to one of Australia’s eight states.
 When you buy a car, you have to apply to the transport authority of that state to transfer the ownership.

 At the point of sale, all that happens is a form is filled out by you, the purchaser, and the person selling the car.
 This is usually done in person, but in some states can also be done online.

 The seller sends off one copy of the form, and you send off the other.
 This lets the government know that the car has changed hands, and then you will pay a fee to cover the admin cost, plus a percentage of the car’s value in duty tax.

 I’ll explain the process in a bit more detail below.

-Every prospective car owner needs to consider the following:
+Every prospective second hand car owner needs to consider the following: